 There is no doubt about it; the school year has become more and more jam-packed.
 For teens, even the things they love doing become a grind because, as Willy Wonka says, “So much to do; so little time.”

-When summer rolls around, it is no surprise that the first thing on most teens’ minds is to do absolutely nothing.
+When summer rolls around, it is no surprise that the first objective on most teens’ minds is to do absolutely nothing.
 But we all know how that turns out.
 Either they withdraw and spend hours of mindless time streaming shows or playing video games, they complain that they’re bored, or they opt for engaging in behaviors that we’ve worked so hard to steer them away from.

 That’s why it’s so important to help teenagers have a memorable summer doing something that matters to them.